A Universal Formulation of Uncertainty Relation for Error and Disturbance: Uncertainty Relation for errors

 under the identifications $f \simeq \spb{\pi_{1}}f$ and $g \simeq \spb{\pi_{2}}g$ mentioned above.

-The proof of the inequality \eqref{ineq:uncert_proj} is actually quite simple: it is just a direct corollary of the Cauchy-Schwarz inequality.
+The proof of the inequality \eqref{ineq:uncert_proj} is actually quite simple: it is just a direct corollary to the Cauchy--Schwarz inequality.
 A quick way to see this is to first introduce the semi-inner product